-- GEO 622: Advanced Environmental Impact Assessment
+GEO 622: Advanced Environmental Impact Assessment

 - GEOG 728: Seminar: Resource Management in Asia-Pacific

-My research focuses on two broad themes: coastal shrimp farming in Thailand and coastal tourism in Hawaii.
-In both cases, development has occurred without adequate planning, and my research contributes to understanding social and environmental impacts and developing management tools that create more sustainable futures.
-I have over 30 refereed publications and recently co-edited a book on Tropical Deltas and Coastal Zones.
-I was the co-chair of the 8th International Congress on Coastal and Marine Tourism, and acted as co-editor of special issues in the Coastal Management Journal and Tourism in Marine Environments Journal.
-Currently, I am the Undergraduate Chair in the Geography Department and serve on the executive committee of the UH Center for Southeast Asian Studies.
+My research focuses on two broad themes: sustainable seafood production in Thailand and coastal tourism in Hawaiʻi.
+In both cases, development has occurred without adequate planning, and my research contributes to both understanding social and environmental impacts of development and creating more sustainable communities.
+I have over 30 refereed publications and recently co-chaired of the 8th International Congress on Coastal and Marine Tourism in Waikaloa, Hawaiʻi.
+I am also the Undergraduate Chair in the Geography Department and serve on the executive committee of the UH Center for Southeast Asian Studies.